-- 2. Prior to the visit - a.
+- c.
+Liaisons.
+Liaisons are available to provide support to the PEV before and during the accreditation visit on a limited basis.
+Consequently, liaisons and PEVs should be in contact before the visit.
+Under ABET's present practices, PEVs may contact liaisons when seeking advice and clarification, particularly on chemical engineering-related issues (e.g., curriculum, design reports, program criteria, etc.). - 2.
+PEV responsibilities prior to the visit - a.
+Liaison contact.
+PEVs should contact their liaison prior to the visit.
+However, PEVs should not provide the Self-Study to liaisons because they are confidential.
+If questions regarding chemical engineering-related issues arise before or during the visit, the PEV can share relevant excerpts from the Self-Study to facilitate input from the liaison.
+It is important to recognize that input from the liaison should not interfere with the Evaluation Team process, and that all decisions during the Evaluation Visit are team decisions. - b.
 Self-Study preliminary evaluation.
 PEVs should read the Self-Study so that initial questions can be addressed before the site visit by the program's Point of Contact (POC).
-PEVs should always include their Team Chair/Co-Chair on correspondence with the POC in addition to others as appropriate (e.g., observer). - b.
+PEVs should always include their Team Chair/Co-Chair on correspondence with the POC in addition to others as appropriate (e.g., observer). - c.
 Supporting documentation.
 To the extent possible, PEVs and Program POCs should coordinate what supporting documentation will be provided prior to the visit as well as what documentation will be provided during the visit.
-Also to the extent possible, coordination of what material can be provided electronically and what material should be provided as hard copy at the time of visit should be discussed between the PEV and POC. - c.
+Also to the extent possible, coordination of what material can be provided electronically and what material should be provided as hard copy at the time of visit should be discussed between the PEV and POC. - d.
 Plan to visit supporting departments.
 In coordination with the Evaluation Team, PEVs are strongly encouraged to visit supporting departments, particularly chemistry. - 3.
-After the visit - a.
+PEV responsibilities after the visit - a.
 Liaisons/E&A Committee.
-PEVs should provide completed PEV Worksheet (Form E341) and PEV Report (Form E351) to liaisons so that the liaisons can provide the appropriate background during the annual E&A Committee meeting as part of the process of ensuring consistency across the accreditation process in chemical engineering.
-In addition to completed forms E341 and E351, other information may be requested from PEVs by the E&A Committee to assist in the task of maintaining consistency between program evaluations and actions. - b.
+PEVs should provide completed PEV Worksheet (Form E341) and PEV Report (Form E351) to liaisons and the E&A Committee Secretary.
+This information is used by liaisons to provide the appropriate background during the annual E&A Committee meeting as part of the process of ensuring consistency across the accreditation process in chemical engineering.
+In addition to completed forms E341 and E351, other information may be requested from PEVs by the E&A Committee to assist in the task of maintaining consistency between program evaluations and actions.
+Specific instructions will be provided to PEVs by the E&A Committee especially including file naming conventions (Form E341 should be named institution-PEVlastname-worksheet, b.
 Communication with the ABET Team.
 After the visit, the POC should only contact the Team Chair/Co-Chair with regard to matters related to the evaluation visit.
 The PEV should refer any communication from the POC to the Team Chair/Co-Chair.